joe9/akb/README.md

 ## Credits

-Special thanks to daniels (author of libxkbcommon) of #wayland, Cloudef of #orbment
+Special thanks to Cloudef of #orbment, daniels of #wayland

 ## License